Franco Santiago Caspe

 Tonal and Percussive Rendering for Different Representations

-The following table presents audio examples of transformations of different violin articulation excerpts models trained on the same data, but which learn different representations.
+The following table presents audio examples of transformations of different violin articulation excerpts, processed by models trained on the same data, but which learn different representations.

 It seems that one-phase models, and models grafted with one-phase encoders, learn representations with a good capacity of tonal rendering, where a tonal input seems to “bleed” through the model (highlighted in blue).
-Models trained on a two-phase approach, or grafted with a two-phase encoder, seem to render atonal outputs even in presence of tonal inputs (in orange), a phenomenom through which the model seems to “hallucinate” atonal sounds in response to a tonal input.
+Models trained on a two-phase approach, or grafted with a two-phase encoder, seem to render atonal outputs even in presence of tonal inputs, a phenomenom through which the model seems to “hallucinate” atonal sounds in response to a tonal input (in orange).

 | Bowing behind the bridge | Ordinario | Jeté/Ricochet | ||